openwisp/ansible-openwisp2/README.md

   # the following line is needed only when an IP address is used as the inventory hostname
   vars:
       postfix_myhostname: localhost
-      # Enable the modules you want to use
-      openwisp2_network_topology: true
-      openwisp2_firmware_upgrader: true
-      openwisp2_radius: true
 ```

 **Step 6**: Run the playbook